Committee for Equity, Diversity and Inclusion

 Where we are: Striving for cultural proficiency

-Since 2018-19, the district has partnered with an outside consultant, Generation Ready, to help our school community achieve cultural proficiency.
+Since 2018-19, the district has partnered with an outside consultant to help our school community achieve cultural proficiency.
 Cultural proficiency is defined as an ongoing process by which individuals and systems respond respectfully and effectively to people of all cultures, languages, classes, races, sexes, ethnic backgrounds, religions, sexual orientations, abilities and other diversity factors in a manner that recognizes, affirms, and values the worth of individuals, families, and communities and protects and preserves the dignity of each.
 Learning opportunities are maximized in a culturally proficient environment.

 What’s next: School-specific action plans